wanghan4034/DeepBurst/README.md

 - **OS:** Ubuntu 22.04 (tested)
 - **Python:** 3.10.14
 - **PyTorch:** 1.13.0 (CUDA 11.2)
-- **Other Key Python packages are listed in requirements.txt**
+- Other key Python packages are listed in requirements.txt

 ### **Command-line tools (for preprocessing)**

 - sambamba 1.0.1
 - bedtools 2.31.1

-## **Design / Enformer-based inference**
+## **Design stage (Enformer-based inference)**

-During the design and analysis stage, we run **Enformer** to generate sequence-based predictions using **DeepMind’s official TensorFlow implementation** and the **official pre-trained model checkpoints**.
-Inference in this project is performed on an **NVIDIA A800 GPU (80 GB VRAM)**.
-Once histone modification features are prepared, running **DeepBurst** inference follows the same hardware and software configuration described above.
+During the design and analysis stage, we run **Enformer** to generate sequence-based predictions using DeepMind’s official TensorFlow implementation and the official pre-trained checkpoints.
+Inference is performed on an **NVIDIA A800 GPU (80 GB VRAM)**.
+Once histone modification features are prepared, running **DeepBurst** inference uses the same hardware and software configuration described above.